 We live in a digital age, which means anything written on paper can feel very meaningful.
 When your employee does a great job, consider sending a handwritten thank you note to express your gratitude.

-A Work From Home Day
+3. A Work From Home Day

 Allowing an outstanding employee to work from home occasionally is a great way to show your appreciation while giving them something they’ll really enjoy.

-In order to take care of them, giving them free time, or even a day off, is more than just a nice gesture – it can mean everything to that hard working employee.
+In order to take care of them, giving them free time, or even a self care gift box, is more than just a nice gesture – it can mean everything to that hard working employee.

 Consider hiring a coffee truck for the morning or hiring a local artisan to come teach a class about how to make something.
 It’s a great way to say “thank you” and get the whole team motivated.

 Bonus Tip: Have your sales team ask your clients or vendors to sponsor the events, particularly for large projects that benefit them.
 It’s a great way to keep them top of mind with your team and help offset cost.

-Spring 2018 Employee Appreciation Days:
+Spring 2020 Employee Appreciation Days:

-National High Five Day – April 19
+National High Five Day – April 16

-Administrative Professionals Day – April 25
+Administrative Professionals Day – April 22

 Executive Coaching Day – May 1

-Teacher Appreciation Day – May 8
+Teacher Appreciation Day – May 5

-School Nurse Day – May 9
+School Nurse Day – May 6

-National Nurses Day – May 9
+National Nurses Day – May 6-12

-International Virtual Assistants Day – May 18
+International Virtual Assistants Day – May 15

-Nurse Assistants Day – June 10
+Nurse Assistants Day – June 13